 – Growth perspectives

-– Activities carried out in Luxembourg (production, processing, sales, marketing, research and development, use of Luxembourg subcontractors, etc.)
+– Activities carried out in Luxembourg (production, processing, sales, marketing, research and development, etc.)

 – Luxembourg visibility of the company at the national and international levels.